What are springtails?

 Can I do it myself?

 Springtails can be difficult to eliminate because they are commonly found outdoors in the natural environment.
 They are also resistant to certain over-the-counter insecticides.
-So if you find yourself with a springtail problem, contact All-American Pest Control for quick effective treatment.
+So if you find yourself with a springtail problem, contact All-American Pest Control for quick, effective treatments for springtails.

 Why choose All-American Pest Control?